-In the first section you will find information about awards for which CUSE National Fellowships can offer limited assistance and/or facilitate a university nomination.
+In the first section you will find information about opportunities for which CUSE National Fellowships can offer limited assistance and/or facilitate a university nomination.

-NOTE: The awards below are generally only available for U.S. citizens.
+NOTE: Many of the awards below are generally only available for U.S. citizens.
 If you are not a U.S. citizen, visit Grinnell College's Resource for International Students page to read about potential scholarships and fellowships.

 Download an information sheet about the Carnegie Endowment for International Peace Junior Fellows Program (requires university nomination; one-year research assistantship at the CEIP).

 Allows individuals to pursue research or study in any field in one or more Scandinavian country.
 Applicants must have a well-defined research or study project that makes a stay in Scandinavia essential.

 Offers recent college graduates an unparalleled opportunity to experience local government from the inside out.

 For study at universities in Germany.
 Applicants must have a well-defined study or research project that makes a stay in Germany essential.
 Preference will be given to applicants who have been invited by a faculty member at a German university to study or do research in a particular university department.
 Some awards require university endorsement.
 You can contact Professor Denise Della Rossa for more information about the endorsement procedure.

 Provide three years of support for individuals engaged in graduate study leading to a PhD or ScD in order to increase the diversity of the nation’s college and university faculties.

 Provides for a stay of one year in Germany for professional development, study or research for students from any profession or field of study who show outstanding potential for future leadership.
 Applicants are expected to have established contact with a mentor in Germany before submitting an application.

 Grant and project support for students interested in enhancing the environment through campus greening, civic engagement and research projects.